FREE SHIPPING ON ALL ORDERS

 Acne Medication with Water Glass

-In this blog post, we’ll outline the main topical and oral prescription acne medications that are available, discuss how they work, and share key considerations for each so that you can make a more informed decision about the best path forward for your individual needs.
+Dealing with acne can take a toll on your mental health.
+Studies have shown that even mild acne can lead to feelings of low self-esteem, depression, and thoughts of self-harm.
+At Cocoon, we're committed to offering effective supplements and educational content to help you take control of your skin health.
+In this blog post, we'll outline the main topical and oral prescription acne medications, how they work, and key considerations for each, so you can make a more informed decision about the best path forward for your unique needs.

 Topical acne medications are usually the first line of defence when it comes to acne medication.
 These treatments are applied directly to the skin and work by penetrating the pores.
 They tend to be gentler on the skin and body than oral medication, and typically come with fewer side effects.